spilth/fcmg/source/recipes/jewel-hungry-door-lock.html.md

 ## Exercises

+- Add a **HUD Message Device** that displays a congratulatory message to just the Player that opened the door.
 - Try using Coins instead of Jewels to open the door.
 This will require two things
    - You will need to **Clear Items** from the existing **Conditional Button** before dropping the coin on it.
-   - You will need to set **My Island / Settings / Infinite Resources** to **Off* otherwise players start with an infinite number of coins.
+   - You will need to set **My Island / Settings / Infinite Resources** to **Off** otherwise players start with an infinite number of coins.
 - Add another **Conditional Button** that closes and locks the door when it has been given 2 jewels.
   - Note: It should only be usable once the door has been unlocked and opened.